-Edna Walling spent her childhood in Devon countryside, absorbed by drawing its nature; she then brought the principles of the celebrated British garden designer Gertrude Jekyll (London, 1843 - Munstead Wood, 1932) to the Arts & Crafts in Australia, where she had moved with her family in 1914, becoming a foremost landscaper of the
+Edna Walling spent her childhood in Devon countryside, absorbed by drawing its nature; she then brought the principles of the celebrated British garden designer Gertrude Jekyll (London, 1843 - Munstead Wood, 1932) to Australia, where she had moved with her family in 1914, becoming a foremost landscaper of the Commonwealth.
+As a precursor, she has bequeathed hundreds of gardens in which Australia's rich native flora masterfully blends with species imported from Europe.
+In addition, her 1940s books have spread her vision of garden art across generations.19